wp-plugins/tdo-mini-forms/Readme.txt

 This plugin allows you to add highly customisable forms to your website that allows non-registered users and/or subscribers (also configurable) to submit posts.
 The posts are kept in "draft" until an admin can publish them (also configurable).

-** Verision 0.11 provides intregration with Akismet, Submission Throttling, Import and Export of Form settings, Queuing Approved Post and numerous bug fixes! **
+** Verision 0.11 provides intregration with Akismet, Submission Throttling, Import and Export of Form settings, Queuing Approved Post, Top Submitter theme widget and numerous bug fixes! **

 TDO Mini Forms has been used to turn Wordpress into a [Forum](http://thedeadone.net/software/tdo-forum-wordpress-theme/) and a [Contact Manager](http://www.slipfire.com/wp-crm-58.htm)!